 - promote the conservation of flora, fauna, habitats and geological features, particularly relating to Hertfordshire.

-Our 1875 awards are presented each year to an outstanding Hertfordshire naturalist and/or someone who has made an outstanding contribution to natural history in Hertfordshire.
+The Trevor James Award (re-named in 2021) is presented each year to an outstanding Hertfordshire naturalist.
+The 1875 Award is presented someone who has made an outstanding contribution to natural history in Hertfordshire.
 More details here.